JosiahM42/UWEFlix/README.md

 pip install django-session-timeout
 ```

 from the terminal.
-This is to allow for the sessions time out functions.
+This is to allow for the sessions time out functions. <br>
-Then run
+Then run,

 ```
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib